cloudlinux/cloudlinux-doc/docs/elevate/README.md

 In addition, make sure your system is running the latest available version of cPanel.

+Ensure that you have the package `ea-cpanel-tools` >= 1.0-67.el7.cloudlinux installed.
+You may need to activate the `cloudlinux-ea4-testing` package repository for that version to become accessible.
+By default, it is located at `/etc/yum.repos.d/cloudlinux-ea4-testing.repo`.

 Download the cPanel ELevate script.

 `wget -O /scripts/elevate-cpanel https://raw.githubusercontent.com/cpanel/elevate/release/elevate-cpanel`